hburden/DAT255/README.md

 - The customer is a part of the development team Incremental development
 - The developer should not be hindered by the process
 - Embrace changes
-- Continues refactoring (restructuring) of the design
+- Continuous refactoring (restructuring) of the design

 After passing the course, you will be able to lead agile projects, work without a detail schedule, use test driven development, refactor programs, be part of a programming pair, and much more.